zio/zio/docs/datatypes/stream/zstream.md

   ZStream.fromJavaStream(java.util.stream.Stream.of(1, 2, 3))
 ```

-ZIO Stream also has `ZStream.fromJavaStream`, `ZStream.fromJavaStreamZIO` and `ZStream.fromJavaStreamManaged` variants.
+ZIO Stream also has `ZStream.fromJavaStream`, `ZStream.fromJavaStreamZIO` and `ZStream.fromJavaStreamScoped` variants.

 ### From Queue and Hub